oroinc/documentation/backend/bundles/platform/UIBundle/client-side/viewport-manager.rst

            }
    }); }}

-To delete inherited screen type need set `skip: true` for a specific screen name
+To delete an inherited screen type, set `skip: true` for a specific screen name:

 .. code-block:: none